 You might feel that your situation is hopeless if you have been arrested for domestic violence or assault and spent a night in jail.
 But remember that every suspect is considered innocent until proven guilty.
 You have important constitutional rights that are there to protect you.
 Your Pittsburgh Criminal Defense lawyer can get your charges dismissed by showing that you harmed the supposed victim because you had reason to believe that he or she was going to hurt you.

-Our Pittsburgh Criminal Lawyers at Logue Law will help you get the best outcome possible.
+Our Pittsburgh Criminal Lawyers at Logue Law Group will help you get the best outcome possible.
 We have helped countless clients resolve their cases and get back to their lives after facing domestic violence charges.
 Call us today at (412) 389-0805.